iamjoker021/odin-todo-list/README.md

 - [x] Project have Name, Descrition
 - [x] List Project Folders
 - [x] Able to create/update/remove project folder
-- [] Alert on DELETE of Project folder, ask user if we can DELETE
+- [x] Alert on DELETE of Project folder, ask user if we can DELETE

 To-Do:
-- [] Every to-do item have a title, description, dueDate, priority
+- [x] Every to-do item have a title, description, dueDate, priority
-- [] List the To-Do List
+- [x] List the To-Do List
-- [] Able to create/update/delete the To-Do Items inidividually
+- [x] Able to create/update/delete the To-Do Items inidividually
-- [] Can move the To-Do across the projects